etingof/talks/muni-pa200-cloud-computing/source/10-cloud-software-and-containers.rst

 Kubernetes vs Docker
 --------------------

-* Docker builds and run containers locally
+* Docker (prior to Swarm) builds and run containers locally
 * Kubernetes orchestrates multiple nodes
 * Docker and Kubernetes may or may not be used together